lars-t-hansen/flatjs/SPEC.md

 memory is shared.

 There is a new global constructor called MemoryError, derived from Error.
-It is thrown on some allocation failures.
+It is thrown by allocOrThrow if there is not enough memory to fulfill the request.

 ## How to run the translator

-The translator has to be run on all files in the application simultaneously, and will resolve all types in all files.
-It would normally output a file for each input file.
+The translator has to be run on all files in the program simultaneously, and will resolve all types in all files.
+It will output a file for each input file.

-*** WARNING The translator is currently implemented by means of a
-            fairly crude regular expression matcher.
-Occasionally
-            this leads to problems.

-            * Do not use expressions containing commas or parentheses in the arguments to accessor macros (including array accessors).

-            * Do not split calls to accessor macros across multiple lines.

 ## Type IDs